Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/suspicious-activity-and-data-exfiltration/suspicious-activity-and-data-exfiltration.md

       * An *"InteractiveLogin"* Event
       * a status of *400* (Meaning the operation failed with Bad Request status)
       * *'InteractiveLogin failed'* Message to be sure to only catch logs where the login failed.
-4. Step 4

-  To save the search:
+4. To save the search:
   ![Figure 4: Open the Saved Search save panel](images/open-saved-search-save-panel.png)
   ![Figure 5: Save the "Log Explorer" Search](images/save-search-from-log-explorer.png)